-53rd Annual Louisiana Watermelon Festival
+Annual Louisiana Watermelon Festival

-Friday's events include a tennis tournament, bicycle and tricycle races, arm wrestling contest, watermelon eating and seed spitting contests, a best-dressed watermelon competition and a street dance.
+Events include a tennis tournament, bicycle and tricycle races, arm wrestling contest, watermelon eating and seed spitting contests, a best-dressed watermelon competition and a street dance.
 During these activities, arts and craft vendors, food and games are open on the Courthouse Square.

-Events on Saturday begin with a breakfast for the growers entering their watermelons in the size and quality contests.
+Other events include a breakfast for the growers entering their watermelons in the size and quality contests.
 Watermelons entered in the size contest are judged strictly on the basis of weight.
 The heaviest three watermelons in each category are then auctioned to the public.
 Quality contest watermelons are judged at the Union Parish Extension Service by measuring sugar content of the watermelons with a refractometer.

 The Louisiana Watermelon Pageant is one of the most prestigious in the state.
 The Teen and Miss contestants have an opportunity to continue on to compete in the Miss Louisiana Pageant.
 Our local businesses help by sponsoring the pageant in many ways, including monetary donation for the Teen & Miss winners to use toward their education.